Welcome to Ibis Collaborative

 Discussion Group Topics and Resources

-We host groups focused on current events, and on key historical or current leaders and major issues of our day.
+We host groups focused on current events, on major historical leaders and events, and on major issues of the day.

 Examples of Topics Discussed